-Night had fallen and the camp was dark, a fire barely burning.
-I looked our across the swamp.
+Night ha fallen and the camp s dark, the fire barely burning.
+I look our across the swamp.

 “Look, Tom.
 We gots our first fan.”

 Two eyes glowed in the dark.
-I could barely make out a panther’s tail swishing back and forth.
+I can barely make out a panther’s tail swishing back and forth.

 Tom huddled behind me.